solmsted/super-mario-maker-client/README.md

 * `clearRate`: The clear rate as a number from `0` to `100`
 * `clears`: The number of clears on this course
 * `courseId`: The course id
+* `createdAt`: A string indicating when the course was created.
+It may be a date like `11/29/2015` or a relative time like `7 days ago`.
 * `creator`: The player that created this course
 * `csrfToken`: This is an authentication token that is required to bookmark the course.
 It will be different every time.